JALK96/electrofit-ip6-paper-2025/electrofit-workspace/docs/CONC_REFACTOR.md

        * `triclinic`/`rectangular`: simple decomposition.
        * `dodecahedron`: use GROMACS’ rhombic dodecahedron volume relation (`V = (16/9) * sqrt(3) * a³`, where `a` is the short box vector).
-Confirm the formula via documentation or experiments.
+Confirm the formula via documentation or experiments (Use documented 0.71 (dodeca) and 0.77 (trunc. octa) volume ratios to derive the scalar passed to -box).
    - For target mode, base the volume calculation on whichever species provides a concentration entry (currently only the positive ion).
 If neither carries a concentration, raise an error explaining that volume cannot be determined.